masaun/ZK-mortgage-agreement-manager/README.md

 - The problem of the general mortgage loan process via a real estate agency above is that the real estate agency (and the lender) can see all of the borrower's informations, which includes the sensitive informations or/and unnecessity informations.
   - This project (`ZK Mortgage Agreement Manager`) can resolve these problem by the combination of the ZK circuits and the smart contracts as a privacy-preserving way.
-  - By using this project (`ZK Mortgage Agreement Manager`), a borrower can submit a mortgate loan request **without revealing their sensitive informations or/and unnecessity informations**.
+  - By using this project (`ZK Mortgage Agreement Manager`), a borrower can submit a mortgate loan request to a lender via a real estate agency **without revealing their sensitive informations or/and unnecessity informations**.

 <br>